ScaledMarkets/dabl/langref/namespace_decl.md

 ```

 The identifiers that make up a namespace
-must consist of characters within the range a-z, A-Z, 0-9, _, -, and must
+must consist of Unicode characters within the range a-z, A-Z, 0-9, _, -
+of the Latin-1 character set, and must
 not begin with a number.

 There must be one and only one namespace declaration in a DABL file.